DeLaSalleUniversity-Manila/weekdayimproved-melvincabatuan/README.md

 ![alt tag](https://github.com/DeLaSalleUniversity-Manila/weekdayimproved-melvincabatuan/blob/master/device-2015-10-04-082918.png)

-"Example teaches better than precept.
+"*Example teaches better than precept.
 It is the best modeler of the character of men and women.
-To set a lofty example is the richest bequest a man can leave behind him." - Samuel Smiles
+To set a lofty example is the richest bequest a man can leave behind him.*" - Samuel Smiles